write a novel in a month:

 Wrote around 8000 words.

-I changed my approach.
-I will revise what I wrote so far, and experiment with new POV, scenes, and themes.
-What will remain constant: my 3 main characters (don’t know their gender yet, just given them generic names for now), and the setting, which shifts between JFK terminal and a tiny, fictionalized South American country based on Suriname.
+My constants will be my 3 main characters (don’t know their gender yet, just given them generic names for now), and the setting, which shifts between JFK terminal and a tiny, fictionalized South American country based on Suriname.
 I’ll write everything chronologically at first, then explore different ways to reorder the scenes.
+In doing so, I’ll experiment with new POV, scene types, and themes.

 When writing a novel, the focus should be at the scene level, not on the sentence level, and definitely not on the individual words that make the sentences.
 The design method scales according to the scope of the work; when designing an entire city, don’t focus on the doorknob of every door.